-We primarily focus on providing high-quality enterprise-grade cloud products and solutions to businesses and public service organizations.
+We primarily focus on providing high-quality enterprise-grade cloud products and solutions to businesses and public service organizations and have amassed a high-profile customer base including ByteDance, iQIYI, Bilibili, China Construction Bank, NetEase, Midea, among others.
 Our platform has gathered a broad and diverse customer base, which has expanded rapidly since our inception.
 We generally enter into annual cloud service contracts with our public cloud service customers.
 For our enterprise cloud service customers, we enter into service contracts on a project basis.
-As of December 31, 2019, we had 4,244 customers across a wide array of industry verticals, such as game, video, AI, e-commerce, education, financial service, public service and healthcare.
-The total number of our Premium Customers increased from 113 in 2017 to 154 in 2018, and further to 243 in 2019.
+As of June 30, 2020, we had 7,038 customers across a wide array of industry verticals, such as game, video, AI, e-commerce, education, financial service, public service and healthcare.
+The total number of our Premium Customers increased from 113 in 2017 to 154 in 2018, and further to 243 in 2019, and from 187 in the six months ended June 30, 2019 to 251 in the six months ended June 30, 2020.

 We strategically focus on cooperating with industry leaders to complete lighthouse projects to demonstrate our technological capabilities and the advantages of our cloud products and solutions.
 As a result, we have generated a substantial portion of our revenues from large customers.
-Our total revenues generated from Premium Customers contributed 93.7%, 95.3% and 97.4% of our total revenues in 2017, 2018 and 2019, respectively.
+Our total revenues generated from Premium Customers contributed 93.7%, 95.3%, 97.4%, 97.2% and 98.3% of our total revenues in 2017, 2018, 2019 and the six months ended June 30, 2019 and 2020, respectively.

 We have generated a highly loyal customer base.
 Our platform offers a wide spectrum of cloud products and we focus on capturing cross-selling opportunities.
-As of December 31, 2019, 82.4% of our customers used at least two of our cloud products.
-In 2018 and 2019, our net dollar retention rate of Public Cloud Service Premium Customers was 161% and 155%, respectively.
+As of June 30, 2020, 86.5% of our customers used at least two of our cloud products.
+In 2018, 2019 and the six months ended June 30, 2020, our net dollar retention rate of Public Cloud Service Premium Customers was 161%, 155% and 152% respectively.